thunder-project/thunder/python/doc/install_local.rst

 iPython
 ~~~~~~~
-Thunder and Spark work well alongside iPython and the iPython notebook.
+Spark and thunder work well alongside iPython and the iPython notebook.
 To use iPython, just set an environmental variable

 .. code-block:: bash